-The aim of the project is to research and evaluate a range of technologies aimed at increasing online lecture engagement, both synchronously (in face to face lectures) and asynchronously (during lecture recordings), by providing opportunities for in-lecture interactions.
+The project will research and evaluate a range of technologies aimed at increasing online lecture engagement, both synchronously (in face to face lectures) and asynchronously (during lecture recordings), by providing opportunities for in-lecture interactions.

-This study and the methods/ framework developed is expected to increase engagement and especially for DE students (or students not attending lectures) to make the process more interesting and enjoyable.
+This study and the framework developed are expected to increase engagement and especially for online students (or students not attending lectures) to make the process more interesting and enjoyable.
 This would subsequently increase progression in subject sand also reduce attrition.
-It is also envisaged that the framework will enhance SES scores in the areas of engagement and student satisfaction in terms of value proposition offered.
-This would in turn benefit CSU with the ability to gain better value for existing tools and also retain the track record of being the leader in DE market.
+It is also envisaged that the framework will enhance student satisfaction scores in the areas of engagement and student satisfaction in terms of value proposition offered.